-In my experience, many closed head injuries arise from falls or accidents.
+In my experience, many closed head injuries arise from falls or work accidents.
 Often my client does not “look injured” although his or her ability to function may be seriously compromised.
 The limitations that arise may be physical, they may be psychological or both.
 Often vision or other senses are affected.

 I have tried many disability cases that include or arise primarily from brain injury and here are some general observations about how judges see these cases: